florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 $$

 Frecency scores have to be cached in order to allow an efficient ranking while the user is typing.
-This means that the recency aspect has to be modelled using time buckets.
+This means that the recency aspect has to be modeled using time buckets.
-Otherwise the score would change all the time and caching would not work.
+Otherwise, the score would change all the time and caching would not work.
 In the current Firefox implementation, there are five time buckets.
 With this approach, the recency score only changes when a visit changes time buckets: